Azzamean-zz/the-pantry/wp-content/plugins/flexible-checkout-fields/readme.txt

 If you are upgrading from the old WooCommerce Checkout Fields version (1.1, woocommerce-checkout-fields) make sure to completely delete the old version first.
 Your settings will be kept.
 If you install the new version without deleting the old one you may break your WordPress installation.

 == Changelog ==

+= 2.7.0 - 2020-11-02 =
+* Added support for pricing in FCF PRO

+= 2.6.0 - 2020-10-15 =
+* Changed required PHP version to 7.0
+* Fixed integration with Flexible Invoices (VAT Number field)
+* Fixed display of HTML code in Additional Information section on Thank You Page
+* Added support for WooCommerce 4.6

+= 2.5.7 - 2020-10-01 =
+* Fixed saving field values to User Metadata from Order section
+* Added escaping output for field label

 = 2.5.6 - 2020-09-23 =
 * Added notice of planned change of required PHP version to 7.0